 My Observations

-The Porlex Mini is a actually popular grinding machine one of Aeropress users, it’s been around quite some time, and although I’ve never had one, my opinion of these grinders, based purely on reputation, is that they’re well built and long lasting grinders for the price, and that the newer version is brewed to last longer, being made to avoid an matter which could happen after a while with the original version – rounding off of the handle mount.
+The Porlex Mini is a very popular grinder among Aeropress users, it’s been around rather some time, and though I’ve never had one, my opinion of these grinders, based purely on reputation, is that they’re well built and long lasting grinders for the price, and that the newer version is made to last longer, being made to avoid an issue which could happen after a while with the original version – rounding off of the handle mount.

 Check Price - Amazon UK